renerocksai/sublime_zk/README.md

 # A note without an ID
 tags =

-The setting id_in_title is set to "false"
+The setting id_in_title is set to false.
 ```

 You can find this setting in the file `sublime_zk.sublime-settings`.